Sadie Frost: Early life

 Frost was born in Islington, North London, in 1965 to actress Mary Davidson, who was sixteen at the time of Sadie's birth, and psychedelic artist David Vaughan, in his second marriage, who worked for the Beatles.
 Frost's sister, daughter of Davidson and Vaughan, named Sunshine Purple Tara Velvet, is one year younger.

 She has described her childhood as a "chaotic but positive experience".
 She spent much of her youth in Ashton-under-Lyne, Lancashire, after her parents separated.
-She has ten siblings, including fellow actresses Holly Davidson and Jade Davidson; primary school teacher Jessi Frost; brothers called Gabriel Jupiter Vaughan and Tobias Vaughan.
+She has ten siblings, including fellow actresses Holly Davidson and Jade Davidson; primary school teacher Jessi Frost; and brothers called Gabriel Jupiter Vaughan and Tobias Vaughan.

 We lived on a bus which we drove from Belsize Park to Morocco.
 We'd pitch up everywhere from Formentera, in a house with no electricity, to the Mull of Kintyre.

 Frost attained a scholarship to attend the Italia Conti Academy.

 By the time I was 11, I’d got a scholarship to the Italia Conti stage school.
 I went from singing musicals in front of the mirror to cutting all my hair off, quitting stage school and going to the local comprehensive because I fancied the boy next door who was a punk.

-In 2019, she furthered her education, by taking a master’s degree in film production.
+In 2019, she furthered her education by earning a master’s degree in film production.